0xakhii/pos-/readme.md

-## About Ultimate POS
+## About MJ-POS

-Ultimate POS is a POS application by [Ultimate Fosters](http://ultimatefosters.com), a brand of [The Web Fosters](http://thewebfosters.com).
+MJ-POS is a POS application by mohammed kobaa and omar jamal,students of 1337 (bg & kh)

 ## Installation & Documentation

-You will find installation guide and documentation in the downloaded zip file.
-Also, For complete updated documentation of the ultimate pos please visit online [documentation guide](http://ultimatefosters.com/ultimate-pos/).
+working on it...

 ## Security Vulnerabilities

-If you discover a security vulnerability within ultimate POS, please send an e-mail to support at thewebfosters@gmail.com.
+If you discover a security vulnerability within MJ-POS, please send an e-mail to support at [mail].
 All security vulnerabilities will be promptly addressed.

 ## License

-The Ultimate POS software is licensed under the [Codecanyon license](https://codecanyon.net/licenses/standard).
+working on it..